DomizianoAtticciati/DomizianoAtticciati/README.md

 [Gaser](https://play.google.com/store/apps/details?id=com.goldenterprise.gruppogaser&gl=IT) => An easily scalable business app made for show 360-degrees videos using google cardboard SDK and more informations about the company.
 The app has been published both on Google Play Store and Apple App Store.

 [IdeaToscana](https://play.google.com/store/apps/details?id=com.goldenterprise.ideaToscana&gl=IT) => An easily scalable business app made for show 360-degrees videos using google cardboard SDK and more informations about the company.
 The app has been published both on Google Play Store and Apple App Store.

-GoldHeadsetsParty => An app that synchronizes a multitude of VR devices in a room to allow synchronized viewing of a video in virtual reality.